kernel1337/OctopusWAF/README.md

 # Octopus WAF

 OctopusWAF is a open source Web application firewall, is made in C language uses libevent to make multiple connections.
+Event-driven architecture is optimized for a large number of parallel connections (keep-alive) which is important for high performance AJAX applications.
+This tool is very light, you can deploy in any please, this resource turn perfect to protect specific endpoint that need a custom protection.

 ![Alt text](https://github.com/CoolerVoid/OctopusWAF/blob/main/doc/octopus_bannerv04.png)